6 Secret Ways Anyone Can Get Financial Advice Without Blowing Wads of Cash

 5. Attend a Financial Planning Day Event

 Certified financial planners volunteer their time each autumn to lead workshops or host one-on-one sessions during Financial Planning Day events across the country.
 The planners who take part aren’t allowed to sell you anything — they’re not even allowed to hand you a business card.
-It’s 100% no-strings-attached financial advice.
+It’s 100% no-strings-attached free financial planning advice.

 You can find local events, register and find out how to prepare for an event on the Financial Planning Day website.